 The book and the documentary provide examples of:

-- Infant Immortality: Shown when the Zulus massacred a Boer family.
+- Improbable Infant Survival: Shown when the Zulus massacred a Boer family.
 Everyone died, except the baby.
 There is also a rather tragic, real-life aversion...
 Near the end of the third installment, Jared Diamond visits a children's hospital in Zambia, set aside for malaria patients.
 He is informed that children less than a year old die there almost on a daily basis.
 Diamond breaks down in tears at realizing many children he's seen there will die.

 - Series Of The Book: The documentary adaptation by the National Geographic.